Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 While some bread machines have a sourdough setting, it’s typically for creating a starter by maintaining the right temperature.
 If your machine’s manual suggests making sourdough bread, the recipe likely includes instant yeast along with the starter.

-For the best bread, the gluten in sourdough needs strengthening through “stretch-and-pulls” by hand.
+For the best bread, the gluten in sourdough needs strengthening through “stretch-and-pulls” executed by hand.
 A bread machine can’t do this.

 The process is quick and easy, usually requiring only three to four sessions.
 I’ll demonstrate below, or you can watch the video.